MikeHopley/ftl-event-safety/index.md

 These events either have an extra non-blue choice, or multiple stages.
 In the Smoldering Engi event, taking the Engi is "safe" because you always get the Engi.

+**Warning:** I don't (yet!) know what happens if you take the Engi when you only have 1 crew.
+Engi B beware!

 | Text cue | Crew death? | Medical counter | Aide-memoire |
 |----------|:-----------:|:---------------:|--------------|
 | [Send your crew in a shuttle](https://ftl.fandom.com/wiki/Fire_on_Small_Research_Station) | 1/2 | Clone bay | Send crew = danger, fire = death... |